 When I first started out on my gradual retraining efforts, I had no expectations of a full recovery.
 If I could merely improve ever so slightly, that would have been fine by me.
 Today I am pain-free and lift weights five times a week at the gym.
 I would never have believed that this back, which previously was unable to stay upright for more than a few seconds, is now able to do 130 kgs deadlift.

-Michael Vind Lassen is the chairman of the Danish Patientforeningen For Funktionelle Lidelser (Patient Association for Bodily Distress Syndrome).
+Michael Vind Lassen was formerly the chairman of the Danish Patientforeningen For Funktionelle Lidelser (Patient Association for Bodily Distress Syndrome).
 He has also given a presentation about his story, which you can view and listen to here.